gregzaal/Matalogue/README.md

 Still to do:

-* Center and zoom view to the nodes (requires new API access)
+* Center and zoom view to the nodes (requires new API access).
+As a hack, maybe recenter nodes instead of view?

 ----